brontosaurusrex/brontosaurusrex.github.io/_posts/2022-09-07-DAR-to-VAR-bash.md

     height = 562.5 = 563 px
     # or perhaps round to neareast even number, so 562

-Some bc and awk (returns 'correct' results)
+Rounding to nearest even number, some bc and awk (returns 'correct' results)

     awk_round () {
         awk 'BEGIN{printf "%."'$1'"f\n", "'$2'"}'